icinganalysis/icinganalysis.github.io/content/NACA-TN-1904.md

 ![Drop size ratios](images/naca-tn-1904/drop%20size%20ratios.png)

+However, as we saw in [NACA-RM-A9C09]({filename}NACA-RM-A9C09.md), the error in estimating maximum drop size from maximum impingement limit on a fixed cylinder is as large as the error determining the MVD from the multicylinder method, so the maximum drop size determined may not be so reliable of a value to compare with.

 Also note that the determination of the mean-effective drop diameter (MED) is not disputed, only the distribution determination is disputed.